erwininteractive/weightloss.watch/README.md

 ## Contributing

-**We're actively looking for contributors!** Weight Loss Watch is a free and open source project, and we welcome contributions of all kinds.
+**We're actively looking for contributors!** WeighTogether is a free and open source project, and we welcome contributions of all kinds.

 ### Ways to Contribute